 3. Monument to the Discoveries

-Make your way further down the road for about a kilometer to the magnificent Belem Tower.
-Just like the Jerónimos Monastery, it is also a great symbol of Portugal’s amazing Age Of Discovery during the 16th century.
-It was initially built in 1515 as a ceremonial gateway in honor of Vasco da Gama’s voyages of discovery and also doubled as a fortress which guarded the entrance to Lisbon harbor.
+This multi-turreted and exuberant tower was initially built in 1515 as a ceremonial gateway in honor of Vasco da Gama’s voyages of discovery.
+It also doubled as a fortress that guarded the entrance to Lisbon harbor.

 Make sure to look out for the ornate façade which is embellished with fanciful maritime and floral motifs.
-The Belem Tower has rightly landed itself on UNESCO’s World Heritage Sites list.
+Moorish influence is very strong in the delicately arched windows and balconies.

 5. Lunch at Time Out Market

-Food from 40 stalls run by top chefs selected by industry experts are at your dispense making everything from Portuguese cuisine as well as more international options.
-You can get everything here from seafood to steak sandwiches, sushi to chocolate and desserts.
+There are over 40 stalls here from top chefs with Portuguese cuisine as well as more international options.
+You can get everything here from seafood to steak sandwiches, sushi to chocolate, and desserts.
 There is also a nice selection of wine and beer.

 6. Rossio Square